secML/secML.github.io/src/content/post/class1.md

 Using an adversarial [regularizer](https://en.wikipedia.org/wiki/Regularization_(mathematics)) is also a technique to limit overfitting and vulnerability to adversarial examples.
 [Goodfellow et al.](https://arxiv.org/abs/1412.6572) describes a technique using the fast gradient sign method mentioned above as a regularizer.
 Their method generates adversarial examples using the fast gradient sign method and then trains the model with the adversarial examples.
 By continually updating the adversarial examples to the model, the adversarial regions are minimized.
 In the paper, they were able to reduce the error rate on adversarial examples from 0.94% to 0.84% using this approach.
 In order to reduce this error further, they also increased the model size and introduced early stopping on adversarial validation set error.
 Using these additional techniques they were able to drop the error rate on adversarial examples based on the FGSM from 89.4% to 17.9%.
 A combination of techniques introduced in training can significantly decrease the vunerability to simple adversarial attacks.

-_TODO: looks like this wansn't completed - need to include references and links, and explain what each of these is (and how well they actually work)_

 ---
 ## Transferability of adversarial samples
 As shown above, an adversarial sample can fool a machine-learned model to misclassify it with high confidence.
 In particular, the adversarial samples made to fool image classifiers show how an adversarial sample can be indistinguishable to humans from legitimate samples.
 Additionally, examples that evade one classifier tend to evade others.
 This poses a vulnerability for machine learned models, one that can be exploited with cross-evasion.